jonasvinther/medusa/README.md

   -p, --public-key string    Location of the RSA public key

   Global Flags:
-  -a, --address string   Address of the Vault server -k, --insecure         Allow insecure server connections when using SSL -t, --token string     Vault authentication token
+  -a, --address string       Address of the Vault server -k, --insecure             Allow insecure server connections when using SSL -n, --namespace string     Namespace within the Vault server (Enterprise only) -t, --token string         Vault authentication token
 ```

 Example: